brave/brave-wallet-docs/docs/solana/provider-api/methods.md

 This API will sign the transaction with private key of the selected account and submit it using Solana JSON RPC.
-It takes a [solanaWeb3.Transaction](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html) and return a promise containing a public key and a signature.
+It takes a [solanaWeb3.Transaction](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html) and an optional [solanaWeb3.SendOptions](https://solana-labs.github.io/solana-web3.js/modules.html#SendOptions) parameter , and return a promise containing a public key and a signature.

 ```ts
 solana.signAndSendTransaction(solanaWeb3.Transaction)